Sparse and Low-bias Estimation of High Dimensional Vector Autoregressive Models: Discussion

 \section{Discussion}

-This paper proposes a novel method for low-bias and sparse estimation of multivariate AR models, presents simulations that show its advantages over existing alternatives, exemplifies its application in data analysis, and describes its algorithmic scalability.
-The method is highly modular, and the hyperparameters $B_1$ and $B_2$ and $s$ jointly allow the analyst to control tolerances for false discovery and false omission without explicitly specifying any \textit{a priori} assumptions about sparsity structure: increasing $B_1$ and $s$ creates pressure toward more sparse models, and increasing $B_2$ creates pressure toward added density of weak influences.
-Theoretical results show high accuracy in selecting strong signals.
+This paper proposes a novel method ($UoI_{VAR}$) for low-bias and sparse estimation of $VAR$ models, presents simulations that show its advantages, and exemplifies its application in data analysis.
+The method is flexible, and the hyperparameters allow the analyst to control tolerances for false positives and false negatives without explicitly specifying any \textit{a priori} assumptions about sparsity structure.
+Promising extensions of this work include: (i) development of analogous methods for multivariate point process models; (ii) theoretical analysis of the algorithm; and (iii) application of the method to scientific datasets.

-$UoI_{VAR}$ is modular in the sense that it is possible to modify the penalty, bootstrap method, fit criteria, and even the model itself.
-While the exposition given in this paper focuses on Gaussian $VAR$ models, any likelihood estimator with a sparsity-inducing regularizer could be considered.
-Thus, the method has the flexibility to accommodate a wide range of changes as needed to suit issues that may arise in practice.
-Such modifications could provide the basis for further methodological research.
-In particular, a much wider class of models than $VAR(D)$ are used in practice with analogous aims, such as point processes models \cite{truccolo2005}, and could be incorporated into the framework presented here with likely improvements in domain-specific applications.

-Two challenges for the $UoI_{VAR}$ method are: (i) tuning is required to determine algorithm hyperparameters, and so far no default settings appear to be uniformly optimal across multiple contexts; and (ii) bootstrap samples can exhibit variability with respect to statistics of the original dataset, and thus the possibility of overfitting at least occasionally based on spurious correlations in a small number of bootstrap samples during the union step can sometimes be problematic.

-In addition to addressing these challenges, promising extensions of this work include: (i) development of $UoI$ methods for multivariate point process models; (ii) theoretical analysis of stability selection methods for time series data; and (iii) application of $UoI_{VAR}$ to specific interpretable scientific datasets.